kuleshov-group/e2d2/README.md

-# E2D2: Encoder-Decoder Block Diffusion Language Models for Efficient Training and Inference
+# E2D2: Encoder-Decoder Diffusion Language Models for Efficient Training and Inference
 This repository contains code and scripts for reproducing experimental results from our work.